 DotCMS have developed an OSGI plugin to mitigate the problem in running instances.
 This plugin is designed to work with the versions 5.1.6 and the latest and can be found here.

 A plugin version has also been developed for users running unsupported, older versions.
 This plugin should give the same protection as the above plugin.
 However, it is suggested to validate the plugin in your environment.

 This vulnerability does not impact unsupported versions of dotCMS before v4.0.
 It’s not 100% guaranteed that this issue does not exist in dotCMS versions outside their support lifetime.

 The vulnerability can be mitigated by implementing rules prohibiting path traversal requests on some WAF frameworks.
 For instance, AWS WAF has a ruleset called GenericLFI_BODY that inspects for the presence of local file inclusion exploits in the request body.
 Such a ruleset can cause issues like preventing files, including relative paths, from being uploaded.
 The rule is effective in the production environment.

 It’s not a complete mitigation technique.
 If you are not using anonymous content submission, it’s recommended to set CONTENT_APIS_ALLOW_ANONYMOUS=NONE or CONTENT_APIS_ALLOW_ANONYMOUS=READ in your dotmarketing-config.properties.
 It prevents anonymous access to /API/content, which means the attacker can’t exploit the vulnerability.

-We hope this post will help you how to fix the RCE vulnerability in dotCMS (CVE-2022-26352).
+We hope this post would help you how to fix the RCE vulnerability in dotCMS (CVE-2022-26352).
 Please share this post and help to secure the digital world.
-Visit our social media page on Facebook, LinkedIn, Twitter, Telegram, Tumblr, & Medium and subscribe to receive updates like this.
+Visit our social media page on Facebook, LinkedIn, Twitter, Telegram, Tumblr, Medium & Instagram,and subscribe to receive updates like this.